 A second lockdown

 If the UK, or indeed just London, is to face a second lockdown, the property market could go either way.
-We could see an increase in redundancies and repossessions, as more companies go out of business and leave residents forced to sell their property fast to neutralise remaining mortgage debts.
+We could see an increase in redundancies and repossessions, as more companies go out of business and leave residents forced to sell their property fast to neutralise remaining house repayments debts.
 Equally, we could also see new investors flock to the capital in search of second homes or buy-to-let investments, both from the UK and abroad.

 Will there be a second lockdown?
 There’s talk of a second wave of coronavirus, so it could well be the case.